-Social networking platform Twitter, founded in 2006, has attracted over 500 million users – of which 284 million are active.
-And wow has this been a game changer for attending and networking at data center conferences!
+Social networking platform Twitter has attracted over 500 million users – of which 284 million are active.
+And wow, has this been a game changer for attending and networking at data center conferences!

-In this post, we’ll look at six conferences attended by data center professionals and evaluate which events have the best presence – and the weakest -- on Twitter.
+In this post, we’ll look at six conferences attended by data center professionals and evaluate which events have the best and weakest presence on Twitter.

 7×24 Exchange Spring Conference

 - Twitter profile – not available

 Established in 1989, 7×24 Exchange International holds two major events each year.

 When visiting the website for the 7×24 Exchange Spring Conference, I was able to locate a Twitter icon in the footer of the website.
 However, that Twitter icon was strictly for sharing the website page rather than following the 7×24 Exchange International organization or its conference organizers on Twitter.

 When looking on both Twitter and Google searches, I also had no luck finding a Twitter profile or Twitter #hashtag for their conference.